-3.2 Capturing RBAC constraints
+3.2 Capturing Organizational Constraints

-Constraints are an important aspect of role-based access control and are a powerful mechanism for laying out higher-level organizational policy [2].
+Constraints are an important aspect of RBAC and are a powerful mechanism for laying out higher-level organizational policy [2].
 The best known RBAC constraints are:

-Mutually exclusive roles constraints settle that no user should be assigned to two roles which are in conflict with each other.
+Mutually exclusive roles constraints settle that no user can be assigned two roles which are in conflict with each other.
 In other words, it means that conflicting roles cannot have common users. ssd(Role1, Role2), specificy that Role1 and Role2 are in Static Separation of Duties (SSD): they are mutually exclusive.
 Mutually exclusive roles can produce inconsistency.
-The authors of [13] describe a set of properties that must hold in any RBAC policy.
+The authors of [11] describe a set of properties that must hold in any RBAC policy.
 These properties are described in the example of section 4.

 Cardinality constraints settle that a number of assignments is limited.
-Cardinality constraints of n maximum users assigned to role r can be expressed in CTGDs by $\wedge{i=1}^{n+1} ura(U, N_i) \quad \forall i \in [1..n+1], \forall j \in [i..n+1] N_i \neq N_j \rightarrow false$.
+Cardinality constraints of n maximum users assigned to role r can be expressed in CTGDs by $\wedge{i=1}^{n+1} ura(U, N_i) \{ \forall i \in [1..n], \forall j \in [i+1..n+1] N_i \neq N_j \} \rightarrow \bot$.
 Mutually exclusion and cardinality constraints are not limited to role and can be used on any element of the policy model (for example with access: no role can be granted both read access and write access on an object o).
-Our approach can be generalized for maximum number of roles assigned to a users, permissions.
+Our approach can be generalized for maximum number of roles assigned to users or to permissions.

-More generally, Nullity Generating Dependencies (NGDs) of the form $p_i(X) \wedge c \rightarrow false$ can be used to model RBAC constraints: an RBAC constraints define that if a certain state (the left hand side of the CTGD) is reached, then the policies are inconsistent (right hand side is false).
+More generally, Nullity Generating Dependencies of the form $p_i(X) \wedge c \to \bot$ can be used to model RBAC constraints: an RBAC constraint define that if a certain state (the left hand side of the CTGD) is reached, then the policy is inconsistent (right hand side is \bot).

 Prerequisite constraints settle that if a particular relation holds, another holds too.
 Variables appearing only within the terms of the tail in CTGDs are existentially quantified.
 Intuitively that does mean at least one element such as ... exists.
 This semantic is used to take into account prerequisite RBAC constraints.
-E.g. role r_2 is required by role r_1 : for any user assigned to role r_1 , at least one another user must be assigned to role r_2 , $ura(U_1, r_1) \rightarrow ura(U_2, r_2)U_1 \neq U_2$.
-Other prerequisite constraints can be expressed using CTGDs, according to the administrator's need.
+E.g. role r_2 is required by role r_1 : for any user assigned to role r_1 , at least one another user must be assigned to role r_2 , $ura(U_1, r_1) \rightarrow ura(U_2, r_2) \ U_1 \neq U_2$.
+Other prerequisite constraints can be expressed using CTGDs, according to administrator's need.
 CTGDs can model other forms of prerequisite constraints on any RBAC concept.

-3.3 Inference on policies
+3.3 Inference on Policies